Fashion 4K

-Fashion 4K's corporate office are located in the Fashion One, One Astor Plaza, 1515 Broadway, Times Square neighborhood of Manhattan in New York City while studio and production facility are located in the Harper's Bazaar, Hearst Tower, 300 West 57th Street or 959 Eighth Avenue, near Columbus Circle, Midtown Manhattan neighborhood of Manhattan in New York City, and its transmitter is located at the Empire State Building and One World Trade Center.

-Formal launch
+Launch

 Fashion One 4K

-Fashion One 4K was officially launched in Asia, Latin America and North America at the same time as Fashion 4K via MEASAT-3a, NSS-806 and SES-3 respectively.
+Fashion One 4K was launched in Asia, Latin America, and North America at the same time as Fashion 4K via MEASAT-3a, NSS-806 and SES-3 respectively.

 Fashion One Network

 Fashion 4K operates under the Fashion One television network along with Fashion One 4K.
-Before Fashion 4K, Fashion One launched Fashion One HD and Fashion First both local variants of the network.
+Before Fashion 4K, Fashion One launched F.O. and Fashion First––both local variants of the network.

 Pre-History

 Fashion One began updating its production format from HD to Ultra HD in 2014.

 Programming

-Fashion 4K's original purpose was to play 4K resolution fashion content 24 hours a day, seven days a week.
+Fashion 4K's original purpose was to play 4K fashion content 24 hours a day, seven days a week.
 Though the channel identifies primarily as a fashion channel, the channel's programming also covers lifestyle and entertainment.
 Fashion 4K's programming is made up of original series, featured programs and footage from a network of content providers.
 All footage is shot in 4K resolution.

 Original Series

-Fashion 4K's original series have been adapted from shows that were broadcast on the Fashion One channel for 4K resolution output.
+Fashion 4K's original series have been adapted from shows that were broadcast on the Fashion One channel for 4K output.